luka-dev/headless-task-server/README.md

 - Hero is a web browser that's built for scraping.
 - This task server allow you to process multiple task simultaneously on single server instance
-- Has [Helper](https://github.com/luka-dev/headless-task-server-php#helpers) for PHP to make request easy (!!!!!!Outdated!!!!!!, update soon)
+- Has [Helper](https://github.com/luka-dev/headless-task-server-php#helpers) for PHP to make request easy

 # Install